ukncsc/secure-development-and-deployment/3-produce-clean-and-maintainable-code.md

   Developers and other team members may come and go over the life span of a product.
 To ensure adequate knowledge of the product is maintained, provide good support and documentation to new team members.
 After all, who will fix security vulnerabilities left behind by previous developers?

-* **Check return values and handle errors appropriately** Checking for errors at the point of a call and handling them immedidately means that your code doesn't continue running in a potentially unstable state.
+* **Check return values and handle errors appropriately** Checking for errors at the point of a call and handling them immediately means that your code doesn't continue running in a potentially unstable state.
 This will make your code more robust and secure.